2021 -- S 0635 SUBSTITUTE A

 4

-contracted-for school year, whichever is longer and requires that preference be given to the public
+contracted-for school year, whichever is longer and requires the public transportation service

 5